|

 driving it on a munchy run (sorry, Rod) and Frank ? (with the brown

-"63" Dodge pick-up) from Bakersfield,
+"63" Dodge pick-up) from Bakersfield, California who amused

-Tom A? (with the Camaro) and fellow mess-cook "Smitty" Smith, are other
+Beach, California, Tom A? (with the Camaro) and fellow mess-cook "Smitty" Smith, are other

 friends I remember, I apologize to you guys I forgot.
 I don’t